-The Audit Committee of the Board of Directors of the Company has appointed the firm of Deloitte & Touche LLP to serve as the independent registered public accounting firm of the Company for the fiscal year ending September 30, 2013, subject to ratification of this appointment by the shareholders of the Company.
-Deloitte & Touche LLP has acted as the Company's independent registered public accounting firm since fiscal 2002, and has been formally selected by the Audit Committee to serve as the Company's independent registered public accounting firm for the current fiscal year ending September 30, 2013.
-In the event that shareholders do not ratify the selection of Deloitte & Touche LLP, the Audit Committee will reevaluate their selection as the Company's independent registered public accounting firm for fiscal 2013.
+The Audit Committee of the Board of Directors of the Company has appointed the firm of Deloitte & Touche LLP to serve as the independent registered public accounting firm of the Company for the fiscal year ending September 30, 2014, subject to ratification of this appointment by the shareholders of the Company.
+Deloitte & Touche LLP has acted as the Company's independent registered public accounting firm since fiscal 2002.
+In the event that shareholders do not ratify the selection of Deloitte & Touche LLP, the Audit Committee will re-evaluate their selection as the Company's independent registered public accounting firm for fiscal 2014.